-The Peter A. Allard School of Law at UBC is pleased to announce a generous gift from alumnus Matthew Nathanson (LLB ’97), his father Irwin Nathanson, QC, and Irwin’s wife Joanie McEwan (LLB ‘75) to establish an award for Indigenous students entering the Allard School of Law.
+The Peter A. Allard School of Law at UBC is pleased to announce a generous gift from alumnus Matthew Nathanson (LLB ’97), his father Irwin Nathanson, QC, and Irwin’s wife Joanie McEwen (LLB ‘75) to establish an award for Indigenous students entering the Allard School of Law.

 This $225,000 fund will support three incoming students each year over the next five years with an award valued at $15,000 per student.
-The structure of this award will be similar to a recent award supporting incoming Black law students, which Matthew Nathanson supported in 2021, alongside Justice Selwyn Romilly and Judge David St. Pierre.
+The structure of this award will be similar to a recent award supporting incoming Black law students, which Matthew Nathanson supported in 2021, alongside the Honourable Selwyn Romilly and Judge David St. Pierre.

 In a short statement, the donors stressed the importance of increasing Indigenous representation at all levels of the legal profession: “We are very pleased to partner with UBC in establishing this award for Indigenous law students.
 We strongly believe the legal system must reflect the diversity of Canadian society.
 Adding more Indigenous voices to the law school, the legal profession, and ultimately the bench, is not optional.
 It is crucial.
 We hope this award is the first of many steps toward these important goals.”